-All persons who can profit from post-secondary education will have an opportunity to enroll at Brookhaven College.
-Implicit in this "open door" policy is the commitment of the College to assist students in their educational development to the extent that institutional resources will allow.
+All persons who can profit from post-secondary education have an opportunity to enroll at Brookhaven College, Implicit in this "open door" policy is the commitment of the College to assist students in their educational development to the extent that institutional resources will allow.
+If an individual cannot provide evidence, such as transcripts or acceptable test scores. that he or she can benefit from college instruction, then the College reserves the right to require the individual to participate in an assessment program designed to provide information concerning the person's capabilities.